camdram/camdram/README.md

 This downloads a file named 'composer.phar'.
 Run this to download all the PHP libaries:

     php composer.phar install -n

+If this generates an error `unable to open database file`, check if the subdirectory app/data exists.
+If not, create it (`mkdir app/data`).

+If app/data/orm.db and app/data/odm.db already exist, delete them or chown them to your user and try again.

 4) Create a database
 ---------------------------